 While chow mein and chop suey are often confused, the two origins of these two dishes are markedly different.

 Chow Mein is unmistakably Chinese, with its origins in the North of the country.
-However, its simplicity saw it spread over the country quickly, with variations of it quickly adapted by cooks of different cuisines adapting it.
-Its popularity was helped by the egg-based noodles’ ability to hold in flavor, and the fact that it can be rustled up in mere minutes.
+However, its simplicity saw it spread over the country quickly, with variations being adopted by cooks of different cuisines.
+Its popularity was helped by the egg-based noodles’ ability to hold in flavor and the fact that it can be rustled up in mere minutes.

-Now onto Chop Suey.
-It’s actually fairly disputed where the dish first came into being.
-Some say it has Cantonese origins in the South of China, while others say it was invented by 19th century Chinese migrants in the U.S. who wanted to create a fusion of Chinese food and Western cuisine.
+Now onto chop suey.
+It’s disputed where the dish first came into being.
+Some say it has Cantonese origins in the South of China, while others say 19th-century Chinese migrants invented it in the U.S. wanted to create a fusion of Chinese food and Western cuisine.

 Rice vs Noodles

-One of the biggest differences between Chop Suey and Chow Mein is obvious as soon as you look at them both: One is made with rice and the other noodles.
+One of the most significant differences between chop suey and chow mein is obvious as soon as you look at them both: One is made with rice and the other noodles.

 On the other hand, American chop suey is typically served on rice.
-There are some variations of it that are made with noodles, but for the most part you’ll see it paired with rice.
+Some variations of it are made with noodles, but you’ll see it paired with rice for the most part.

-Besides chow mein always containing noodles, and chop suey usually containing rice, there are actually other ingredient and flavor differences between the two that make them easy to tell apart.
+Besides chow mein always containing noodles and chop suey usually containing rice, there are other ingredient and flavor differences between the two that make them easy to tell apart.

-Chow mein always contains a meat (usually either pork or chicken), cabbage, bok choy, a thin sauce (always either soy, garlic, or oyster sauce), and egg noodles.
+Chow mein always contains meat (usually pork or chicken), cabbage, bok choy, a thin sauce (always soy, garlic, or oyster sauce), and egg noodles.

-Chop suey on the other hand was originally based upon throwing a bunch of leftovers together, so its rules are less strict.
+On the other hand, chop suey was originally based upon throwing a bunch of leftovers together, so its rules are less strict.

-In fact that’s what often makes this a confusing topic: There’s no formal definition for chop suey.
-Its name actually refers to a broad group of dishes.
-In essence, it’s a stir-fried rice or noodle dish made with leftovers, mainly comprised of meat, vegetables and a thick sauce.
+That’s what often makes this a confusing topic: There’s no formal definition for chop suey.
+Its name refers to a broad group of dishes.
+In essence, it’s stir-fried rice or noodle dish made with leftovers, mainly comprised of meat, vegetables, and a thick sauce.

-See, chow mein tends to contain a thin sauce, usually comprised of either soy sauce or garlic.
-The thin nature of the sauce helps it not overpower the flavors of chow mein, meaning you get much more out of the meat and vegetables found within the dish.
+See, chow mein tends to contain a thin sauce, usually either soy sauce or garlic.
+The delicate nature of the sauce helps it not overpower the flavors of chow mein, meaning you get much more out of the meat and vegetables found within the dish.

-Chop Suey however has a much thicker sauce.
-It tends to be either very sweet or very salty, and sticks to the ingredients to really pack in the flavor.
+Chop suey, however, has a much thicker sauce.
+It tends to be either very sweet or salty and sticks to the ingredients to pack in the flavor.

-All in all the differences between the two are fairly slight, which is where so much confusion has come from.
-In essence though, chop suey is fairly liberal with its ingredients and is quite often sat on a bed of rice (although not always).
-Chow mein on the other hand is always fried noodles, and with a lighter sauce.
+All in all, the differences between the two are slight, which is where the confusion has come from.
+In essence, though, chop suey is liberal with its ingredients and is often sat on a bed of rice (although not always).
+Chow mein, on the other hand, is always fried noodles and with a lighter sauce.